 During this time of the year in the United States Christmas is everywhere!
 On TV ads, on the radio, on the cup of coffee you purchase, and more – and students and families who don’t celebrate it get over-saturated with these images and messages.
 It is important to offer space in our classrooms where they can breathe and have a space to share and cherish their family traditions and celebrations.
 Yes, this can also be done in Spanish class!
 I know that many of us love teaching the Burrito Sabanero song by Juanes, and I am not saying that we should stop singing those songs, but as educators, we should acknowledge other spiritualities and beliefs in our language classes too, especially in the context of such a diverse country like the United States.

-Teaching Tolerance is a wonderful resource to use and incorporate when creating lessons for our classes.
+Learning for Justice is a wonderful resource to use and incorporate when creating lessons for our classes.
 Their Social Justice Standards are a must-see/use resource that provides a solid grounding for anti-bias education at every level.
 These standards provide a common language for schools to use.
 The standards are divided into four domains: Identity, Diversity, Justice, and Action.

 I had the opportunity to dive deep into these standards during the summer when I participated in a group to rethink the social studies curriculum of the school where I currently teach.
 I saw that these standards work great for world language educators and, in fact, many Spanish teachers are already using them.
 With that in mind, I created a resource to use around this time of the year.
 It is also based on an experience I had last year with a student who was the only Jewish student in my first-grade class (read post here).
 I can’t let my own joy for Christmas sideline my students’ identities and needs.